I made this page to clear up some misconceptions with regard to our liberties. I also threw in a few questions

 b) gives a state the right to regulate militias.

-(individual) right to keep and bear arms.
+c) gives you the (individual) right to keep and bear arms.

 d) is not needed in the 21st century.